Video Game / Mega Man: A Day in the Limelight

 - Ditto Fighter: The Holograph Mega Mans in the second game.

-- Elemental Rock-Paper-Scissors: Almost all of the matchups have this kind of mentality, be it against you or the enemies.
+- Elemental Rock-Paper-Scissors: Almost all of the matchups have this kind of mentality, be it against you or the Robot Masters.

 - Cut Man fights Wood Man because he was a robot meant for logging.